jnunez03/Pandas_forDataAnalysis/README.md

 ### Concatenate and Transformations
 File: concatANDtransform.py

-This covers how to concatenate and transform data
+This covers how to concatenate different dataframes and transform data!

 ### Group and Aggregate Data
 File: group.py

+This covers how to create subsets of data for more specific analysis!

 # Data Visualization!
 We need to see how things look for better understanding.